Dommisse Lodge Rental

 - Please communicate your arrival time so that we can make sure the gates are unlocked and someone is here to greet you.

-- Please plan to pack out your garbage when you leave – try to leave the lodge and bathrooms as clean or cleaner than you found them.
+- Leave the lodge and bathrooms as clean or cleaner than you found them.
 If you need any cleaning supplies or garbage bags, just ask.

 - Remind all members of your party to keep doors closed – especially the back classroom door.
 If doors are left open we have ground squirrels, insects, and other critters coming inside.
 It’s also hard on the hinges to leave the doors swinging in the wind.